MomomeYeah/Micro-Batching/README.md

 ## TODO Items

+* perhaps `JobResult` shouldn't implement `complete`?
+Just expose a method to set the result?
 * it would be nicer to use events to detect when `JobResults` are ready, so that a sleep-and-check loop isn't necessary